BENEFITING: Shriners Hospitals for Children

 On October 4th, 2015, I am running in the Portland Half Marathon event.
 I have never run a race of this length before, but I'm excited for the challenge.

 Running hasn't always been easy for me.
 I grew up with a limp, and frequent pain in my left tibia.
 I especially struggled when trying to run, and used to attribute my difficuties to my own personal weaknesses or faults, rather than symptoms of a disease.
-It took several years to be accurately diagnosed.
+It took several years for the bone tumor that had been growing in my leg to be accurately diagnosed: osteoid osteoma.

 Running has since played a huge role in my life.
 It has introduced me to amazing new people, given me peace of mind, taught me about myself, made me appreciate my body's capabilities, pushed me to the brink of quitting, and encouraged me to start anew time and time again.
 Running is exhilarating, difficult, exposing, personal, physical, and mental.